mt-empty/http-server/README.md

 - **Description**: Saves the request body as a file specified by `{filename}` in the specified directory.
 - **Response**:
   - Status: `201 Created` if file is successfully created, otherwise `500 Internal Server Error`
-  - Body: `201 Created` or error message
+  - Body: `Created` or error message

 ## Usage